clux/kubecon2020/source/slides.md

 - 928 lines of comments

 notes:
+- all this in 300 lines of code
 - So I am raving this about this, but it's because of the consistency and complete adoption of everything in this file; that kubernetes feels so consistent and why we can actually make generic assumptions in other languages.
 - lets look at client-go for a contrast